By Debdyuti Roy

 Join your family and friends for a game of cards online.
-Free group games includes many games to play online, it’s a lot harder than grandpa to cheat.
+Free group games include many games to play online, it’s a lot harder than grandpa to cheat.

 - Talk to a therapist

-If you are feeling anxious and stressful, you can try teletherapy, arrange online sessions that allow you to video chat, call, or text with a therapist without ever leaving home.
+If you are feeling anxious and stressed, you can try teletherapy, arrange online sessions that allow you to video chat, call, or text with a therapist without ever leaving home.

 Give away books and notes you do not extensively need, and files you no longer use.
 In addition, clear your desk and get organized.